jaredbarker/bsl-editor/README.md

 # bsl-editor

-Follow instructions here to setup the project locally (once you clone the project into intellij, download the javafx sdk, add it as a library and add the vm arguments to point to it as well):
+Follow instructions here to set up the project locally (once you clone the project into intellij, download the javafx sdk, add it as a library and add the vm arguments to point to it as well):

 https://openjfx.io/openjfx-docs/